fbucafusco/ttim/doc/doc.md

 ## **Introduction**

-This library provides interfaces for create software timers within baremetal programming.
+This library provides interfaces for create software timers on baremetal project.

-For running timers, the library it implements a list were the first element is the timer with the nearest timeo timeout value.
+For running timers, the library implements a list were the first element is the timer with the nearest timeout value.
 That allows to process each tick interrupt with O(1) time complexity, for any number of running timers.

 ### **Timer handlers**